centreon/centreon-plugins/docs/en/developer/guide.rst

 This document introduces the best practices in the development of "centreon-plugins".

-As all plugins are written in Perl, “there is more than on way to do it”.
+As all plugins are written in Perl, “there is more than one way to do it”.
-But to not reinvent the wheel, you should first take a look at the “example” directory, you will get an overview of how to build your own plugin and associated modes.
+But to avoid reinventing the wheel, you should first take a look at the “example” directory, you will get an overview of how to build your own plugin and associated modes.

 The lastest version is available on following git repository: http://git.centreon.com/centreon-plugins.git